sherwood01v/thesis-2024-Podliesnova/README.md

 2. Created custom texture for Gazebo simulation.
 3. ROS package with real-time system for acquiring, processing, and detecting blink/ErrP events together with working simulation of real-world application.

-## 2. Pre-processing and detection of blink/ErrP events
+## 2. Pre-processing and detection of blink and ErrP events
 Jupyter notebook files `blink_events/blinking_dataset_pipeline.ipynb` and `errp_events/errp.ipynb` were used for processing and training ML models from open-source datasets.
 Corresponding best performance models can be found in `models/` folder.
 ## 3. Applying custom ground for Gazebo simulation
 1. Place `texture_ground_model/line/materials/textures/ground7.png` to `/usr/share/gazebo-(version_number)/media/materials/textures/` using `sudo`.